MaximeRombach/focal_plane_calc/SolidworksAutomationTool/README.md

 - [ ] Make wrapper functions to reduce boilerplat code
 - [ ] Optionally add a progress bar in the console version of the Automation Tool

+## On documentation

+- [ ] Generate documentation using Doxygen or docFX.

+- [ ] Add a gif of the whole automation process as part of the readme